sstsimulator/sst-macro/docs/manual/manual.md

 which launches an external user C++ application with eight ranks and two ranks per node.
 The aprun command has many command line options (see online documentation), some of which may be supported in future versions of SST/macro.
 In particular, we are in the process of adding support for thread affinity, OpenMP thread allocation, and NUMA containment flags.
 Most flags, if included, will simply be ignored.

-#### 3.7.2: Allocation Schemes<a name="subsec:tutorial:allocation"></a>

-In order for a job to launch, it must first allocate nodes to run on.
+*Allocation Schemes* \label{subsec:tutorial:allocation} In order for a job to launch, it must first allocate nodes to run on.
 Here we choose a simple 2D torus

 ````
 topology.name = torus